ASUS ROG Strix XG27ACS Monitor Review

 • Limited power delivery over USB-C.

 The ASUS ROG Strix XG27ACS is good for editing.
 It comes with an incredibly accurate sRGB mode that you won't need to calibrate for content creation, and this accurate image remains consistent no matter where you view it from, thanks to its wide viewing angles.
-It also gets bright enough to fight glare and has good reflection handling, which is ideal if you want to use it in a well-lit room.
+It also gets bright enough to fight glare and has decent reflection handling, which is ideal if you want to use it in a well-lit room.
 However, it performs worse in dark rooms, as it has a low contrast ratio and lacks a local dimming feature.
 It doesn't get bright enough to make highlights pop in HDR, which is disappointing for editing HDR content.

 Pros